The Sisterhood of the Traveling Pants (novel): Themes

-This summer happens to be a wake-up call for each character.
-The girls are expected to make decisions for themselves and behave as responsible adults, as well as to figure out how to overcome obstacles and take risks.
+In the summer, the girls are expected to make decisions for themselves, behave as responsible adults, figure out how to overcome obstacles, and take risks.

 Critical reception

 Sisterhood was well-reviewed at the time of its release.
 USA Todays Deidre Donahue said Sisterhood "has resonated far more deeply than any of the grown-up novels I've read this year."
 Linda Bindner of the School Library Journal called it "a complex book about a solid group of friends, with each one a strong and courageous individual in her own right."
 Publishers Weekly described it as "an outstanding and vivid book that will stay with readers for a long time."

 Sisterhood became a New York Times bestseller, was named an ALA Best Books for Young Adults, won a Book Sense Book of the Year, and was named a Publishers Weekly Flying Start.
 The book received positive reviews from The Bulletin, and Seventeen, as well as starred reviews from Publishers Weekly, and Kirkus Reviews.